Samoyed Diabetes Support Food Guide: Breed Risk, Nutrients, and Label Checks

 Nutrient targets are visible

-The candidate food should expose Fiber, and Fat and explain why Crude Fat, Calcium, and Phosphorus matters for this pairing.
+The food should expose Fiber, and Fat and explain why Crude Fat, Calcium, and Phosphorus matters for this pairing.

 Label confidence is high enough